aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

 Returns the source full name of the source file for the linked OLE object.

+**Remarks**

 Only supports setting the source full name when the file type is OleFileType.Unknown.
 Such as wav file ,avi file..etc..

 **Returns:**
 java.lang.String